madsiur/rotds-website/README.md

 ## Return of the Dark Sorcerer OST website
-This repository will contain every RotDS song in mml and spc format as well as a website to listen to them.
+This repository will contain every RotDS song in mml and spc format as well as a website to see info and listen to them.

 ## Credits
 This project is possible because of emberling, check out her FF6 music hacking tools here: https://github.com/emberling/mfvitools